-Aimed at company secretaries and other professionals supporting a board of directors, this event encourages a proactive approach to minute taking, and anyone frequently find themselves called upon to take minutes, with little guidance on how they are expected to produce an accurate record of what took place.
+Aimed at company secretaries and other professionals supporting a board of directors, this event encouraged a proactive approach to minute taking, and anyone frequently find themselves called upon to take minutes, with little guidance on how they are expected to produce an accurate record of what took place.
 Ambiguous agreements, a vague agenda, interruptions, and a poor chairperson are just some of areas that this event can help with.

-Speakers for the morning:
+Speakers on the morning: